ERICLuoYuu/New_BAI_DataAnalysis/python_1_basics.md

  to the function.
 Here we do all the operations the function should do.
 Finally, we use the "return" keyword which ends the function and defines, which piece of information should be returned to the outside code.

-  **Important** The variables which are defined inside a function are restricted to that function!
+ > **Important** The variables which are defined inside a function are restricted to that function!
- The outside code won't know of the variables n_samples or "mean" which are defined in the function.
+ > The outside code won't know of the variables n_samples or "mean" which are defined in the function.
- {: .notice}

  Calling the function would
  for example look like this: